rocket-pool/rocketpool/docs/rocket-pool/nodes.rst

 High node demand results in a higher commission rate, while low demand results in a lower commission rate.
 The upper and lower bounds for node commission rate are recorded in Rocket Pool contracts, and will be adjustable via governance mechanics in the future.

+When a node makes a deposit, they may specify a minimum commission rate they will accept for the created minipool, to account for fluctuations in the network commission rate while their transaction is mined.
+If the network commission rate drops below this value before the deposit transaction is mined, it is cancelled and reverts.

 ****************
 Watchtower Nodes